alumina-lang/alumina/MISSING.md

   - random number generation
     - basic RNG is implemented, need a good way to make it generic over various integer lengths
   - date/time???? this is a big can of worms
+  - regexes? probably not, maybe a PCRE wrapper outside stdlib

 ## Optimizations